bvosk/CoffeeWarmer/README.md

 A DIY version of the [Ember Mug](https://ember.com/) for nerds.
 We use a cartridge heater placed inside the mug to heat it along with a temperature sensor that monitors the temperature of the liquid in the mug.
-The cartridge heater is connected to bench power supply and switched through a relay.
+The cartridge heater is connected to a bench power supply and switched through a relay.

 ![Demo](docs/project.png)

 ## ⚠️ Safety Warning ⚠️

-This project requires a cartridge heater that that draws currents of > 8A.
+This project requires a cartridge heater that may draw 8A of current.
 Using this component without the appropriate safety precautions can result in serious injury or death.
 Please do not try this without understanding the dangers of working with high power components.